 That victory ultimately evaded Ainsley is clear evidence, if ever it were needed, that possession of the "Auld Mug" is an honour reserved only for the most finely-honed of bids.
 But watch out for a fresh assault by Sir Ben now that the America's Cup is once more up for grabs.

 The inaugural America's Cup race took place in 1851, on a course which circled the Isle of Wight off England’s south coast.
 It would be poetic indeed if the Cup was won by the nation that staged that first-ever race.
 Carried back to these shores in triumphal style, it could have roused a massive new audience in the UK and ignited a fresh round of fierce rivalry, elevating international yacht-racing to another level.
 Alas, it was not to be, this time.

 Ben Ainslie is the most successful Olympic sailor in history.
 Having clinched a Silver medal at his first attempt, aged 19, he went on to take Gold at the next four Olympics.
 But putting a team together from scratch to enter what is undoubtedly the greatest race on water is an even tougher challenge.
 Ainsley was valiant in the extreme to throw his hat in the ring.
 Raising the colossal resources necessary to mount a successful campaign is a task most would gladly avoid.
 He won that battle, establishing a futuristic HQ building on Portsmouth’s seashore, attracting considerable sponsorship in both cash and kind, and presenting a boat – capable of speeds up to 60mph – that showed every sign of being a world-beater.

 A series of four test boats designed and built by Land Rover BAR sharpened the start-up squad's competitive edge.
-The fifth and definitive boat – R1, unveiled at Portsmouth back in February – represented the peak of Britain's yacht-racing prowess.
+The fifth and definitive boat – R1, unveiled at Portsmouth in February 2017 – represented the peak of Britain's yacht-racing prowess.

 Images © Lloyd Images